dnsinogeorgos/ccmasker/README.md

 If the message contains a PAN number, it returns the message with a masked PAN in a JSON key named "msg".
 Otherwise, an empty JSON is returned.
-This spawns a singlethreaded process, rsyslog will spawn processes as needed, also, order must be guaranteed

 For more information regarding the plugin nature of this tool:
 https://github.com/rsyslog/rsyslog/blob/master/plugins/external/INTERFACE.md#external-message-modification-modules